Terms and Conditions of Use

 Personal Data that is transferred between our global corporate offices will only be done in furtherance of an authorized and legitimate business purpose.
 Where required by law Prometric also collects data subject consent through a clear disclosure notice and consent opt-in process in order to transfer Personal Data outside of the region where it was collected.
 By continuing to provide Prometric with Personal Data or utilize Prometric’s services after consent has been obtained a data subject continues to consent to the transfer of Personal Data until such consent is expressly withdrawn in writing.

-Prometric maintains self-certification for and complies with the EU-U.S. and the Swiss-U.S. Privacy Shield Principles regarding the collection, use, and retention of Personal Data from individuals located in the European Union and Switzerland respectively for the collection, transfer and processing of Personal Data to the United States.
+Prometric maintains self-certification for and complies with the EU-U.S., Swiss-U.S., and (upon the UK’s withdrawal from the European Union) UK-U.S. Privacy Shield Principles regarding the collection, use, and retention of Personal Data from individuals located in the European Union, Switzerland and the United Kingdom respectively for the collection, transfer and processing of Personal Data to the United States.
 Prometric commits to the Privacy Shield Principles including, but not limited to notice, choice, onward transfer, security, data integrity and purpose limitation, access, and recourse, enforcement, and liability for all Personal Data received from individuals residing in the European Economic Area (“EEA”).
 These commitments also apply to the United Kingdom.
 Prometric submits to the investigatory and enforcement powers of the United States Federal Trade Commission (“FTC”) related to all matters concerning Personal Data and privacy.
 To learn more about the Privacy Shield program, and to view Prometric’s certification, please visit https://www.privacyshield.gov/.